rticommunity/rticonnextdds-ddsl/README.md

 ## Introduction

-DDSL provides a way to work with strongly typed data in [Lua](http://www.lua.org/about.html), which itself is dynamically typed and does not enforce data structure constraints.
+DDSL makes it easy and fun to work with strongly typed data in [Lua](http://www.lua.org/about.html).
+Lua, like JavaScript and Python, is a dynamically typed language that does not enforce data structure constraints.
+DDSL is written in pure Lua.

+Describing the datatypes independently of the data allows more efficient sharing and storage of data.
+This is especially important for Industrial Internet of Things (IoT) applications that must deal with a large volume and variety of constantly changing data.

 Here is a quick illustration using a `ShapeType` datatype.